MLFlexer/resurrect.wezterm/README.md

 4. Optional: Enable `age` encryption (requires [age](https://github.com/FiloSottile/age) to be installed and available on your PATH):

 You can optionally configure the plugin to encrypt and decrypt the saved state.
-> [!IMPORTANT]
-> There is currently a problem with encrypting large states on Windows, see [#32](https://github.com/MLFlexer/resurrect.wezterm/issues/32).

 4.1.
 Install `age` and generate a key with:
 ```sh